abhishekarya1/Hash-Define-myNotes/content/java/more-oop.md

 - the 4 methods to override methods still apply to interfaces too

-- `this` works in interfaces too despite the fact that they're not classes that have an instance, `super` doesn't work though
+- `this` works in interfaces too despite the fact that they're not classes that have an instance, `super` doesn't work though, we need to specify which parent super to call using `InterfaceName.super`

 ### Interface References
 We can use interface reference too apart from parent or child (self) reference.
 We use this all the time in Collections framework and it hides what kinds of object it actually is.
 All we are concerned with is that it implements our interface and we can only access methods it implements from our interface reference.
 [Example](/java/more-oop/#object-v-reference)